-In recent news, the Biden Administration’s Department of Education announced that it will be cancelling $1 billion in student loans for those who “attended a school that engaged in deceptive or illegal practices suddenly.”
+In recent news, the Biden Administration’s Department of Education announced that it will be cancelling $1 billion in student loans for those “who previously had some student loans cancelled, but will now get full student loan cancellation.”
 While this may appear as a major form of relief for the 72,000 student loan borrowers the program is intended to help, the consequences that are likely to follow could result in decades of financial suffering for current and future generations of students.

 It is important to note that the data presented thus far has only focused on the effects of government loans.
 With the rollout of student debt forgiveness (and more to come) our country is entering uncharted territory.
 By paying back student loans, the federal government is inadvertently telling colleges and universities to maintain reckless spending habits and high tuition costs.
 Ironically, our nation’s students may never escape the consequences of their own relief.

 In addition, issues surrounding equity accompany student loan cancellations.
 How does the federal government respond to the hardworking families who took out students loans and paid them back?
 Or how about the students who–after years of endless studying, sports practices, and extracurricular commitment—opted not to attend their top choice school as a result of high tuition costs?
 Short answer: it doesn’t.
 This response is evidenced by a video in which Senator Elizabeth Warren, on the 2020 campaign trail, replies “of course not” to a frustrated father who asks if he will receive any money after years of saving for his daughter’s education to avoid taking out student loans.